Seme21/secondpublish/README.md

 # projects
-# --- this is my personel portfolio beta version
+# --- this is a comercial website i build for whom is the honor beta version